Young Driver Insurance on Your Parents' Car

 I have insurance on my own car - am I covered to drive my parents' car, too?

-Some comprehensive insurance policies do provide basic cover to drive other vehicles, but it varies widely between companies, so check your policy wording carefully.
 If your policy does permit it, the cover is usually third party only, so if you have an accident, you could be footing the repair bill yourself!
-There may also be restrictions on age, occupation and the type of vehicle you can drive.

 What will happen if I drive my parents' car without insurance?